 The same qualified staff that works with your children on the ice will attend to their needs at the hotel.
 This helps our campers and coaches bond off the ice as well as on the ice.
 At RB Hockey we run Cori/Sori background checks on all of our staff.
 Our coaches have rooms situated on both sides of our camper rooms at the hotel and are available all night long.

 Lunch is only provided for boarding campers.
 All full-day campers should bring a cold brown bag lunch.
-Half-day campers are picked up at noon so lunch is not necessary.
+Half-day campers do not need lunch as they are picked up or dropped off before/after lunch.

 Non-boarding campers should bring a bag lunch, water bottle/gatorade, snacks if desired, and clothing for dryland (including sneakers).
 Boarding campers do not need to bring meals, but a lot of our campers like to bring a case of water/gatorade and snacks for their rooms.
 Boarders should also bring enough athletic clothing for dryland each day, sneakers, a bathing suit, towel, sunscreen, and toiletries such as toothbrush and toothpaste.
 A little extra spending money might come in handy as well for vending machines, skate sharpening, pro shop, etc. Review our Boarding Camp Checklist here.

 Skate sharpening is available each morning of summer camps from 8-9am for $6 in the CCM Zone Pro Shop.
 It is available during all weekly evening skills programs as well.